 piping bag + tip

 For piping the macarons onto your baking sheet.
-Using a piping bag fitted with a pain tip just makes it easier to pipe even and round macarons.
+Using a piping bag fitted with a plain tip just makes it easier to pipe even and round macarons.

 You can use a regular plastic bag or piping bag without a tip, it's just slightly harder to control.
 Definitely possible though!